numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 * Phase I: Restructure and extend the datatype infrastructure

   * Organize Datatypes like normal Python classes

+* Phase II: Incrementally define or rework API

-  * Exposing a new and easily extensible API to extension authors
+  1. Create a new and easily extensible API for defining new datatypes and related functionality.

+  2. Incrementally define all necessary functionality through the new API:

+     * Defining operations such as ``np.common_type``.
+     * Allowing to define casting between datatypes.
+     * Add functionality necessary to create a numpy array from Python scalars (i.e. ``np.array(...)``).
+     * …

-* Phase II: Restructure the way universal functions work:
+  3. Restructure how universal functions functions to:

-  * Make it possible to allow functions such as ``np.add`` to be extended by user defined datatypes such as Units.
+    * make it possible to allow functions such as ``np.add`` to be extended by user defined datatypes such as Units.
-  * Allow efficient lookup for the correct implementation for user defined datatypes.
+    * allow efficient lookup for the correct implementation for user defined datatypes.
-  * Enable simple definition of "promotion" rules.
-This should include the ability to reuse or fall back to existing rules for e.g. units, which, after resolving and unit information, should behave the same as the numerical datatype used to store the value.
+    * enable reuse of existing code: E.g. units should be able to use the normal math loops and add their additional logic.

-* Phase III: Growth of NumPy and Scientific Python Ecosystem capabilities
+* Phase III: Growth of NumPy and Scientific Python Ecosystem capabilities:

   * Cleanup of legacy behaviour where it is considered buggy or undesired.
-  * Easy definition of new datatypes in Python
+  * Easy definition of new datatypes from Python.
   * Assist the community in creating types such as Units or Categoricals
   * Allow strings to be used in functions such as ``np.equal`` or ``np.add``.
   * Removal of legacy code paths within NumPy to improve long term maintainability

-This document serves as a basis mainly for phases I and II.
+This document serves as a basis for phases I and provides the vision and motivation for the full project.
-It lists general design considerations and some details on the current implementation designed to be the foundation for future NEPs.
+While of limited use to the end user, the first step involves a conceptional cleanup of the current datatype system.
+The second phase is the incremental creation of all API necessary to define fully featured datatypes and reorganization of the NumPy datatype system.
+Phase I concerns mainly private API, while phase II is expected to include a slow creation of a *preliminary* public API which will develop into the final stable API.

-It should be noted that some of the benefits of a large refactor may only take effect after the full deprecation of the current, legacy implementation.
+Some of the benefits of a large refactor may only take effect after the full deprecation of the current legacy implementation (i.e. larger code removals).
-This will take years.
-However, this shall not limit new developments and is rather a reason to push forward with a more extensible API.
+However, these steps are necessary for improvements to many parts of the core NumPy API, and is expected to make the implementation generally easier to understand.
+Pushing forward with Phase I cleans up the concepts of the API to coincide with how Python is typically organized and unlocks the ability to improve parts of NumPy which currently are not extensible.

 Decisions
 ---------

-Specifically, this NEP proposes to preliminarily move ahead with the first point in the first Phase (see Implementation section).
+Specifically, this NEP proposes to preliminary move ahead with the Phase (see Implementation section).
 It also lays out the final design goals and establish some user facing design decisions and considerations.
 No large incompatibilities are expected due to implementing the proposed full